maitiachintya/taskmanagement/README.md

 Mark tasks as completed by toggling their state.
 ### Responsive Design:
 The app is fully responsive, providing an optimal experience on desktop, tablet, and mobile devices.
-### Persistent State: Tasks are managed in local state, ensuring the app remains simple and efficient without a back-end integration.
+### Persistent State:
-Demo
+Tasks are managed in local state, ensuring the app remains simple and efficient without a back-end integration.

 ## 🎥 Watch the Demo:
 https://github.com/user-attachments/assets/b5a95de2-3b4a-46c0-babe-a2436017f503